NCBI-Hackathons/VirusDiscoveryProject/VirusGenes/README.md

 VIGA has some specificities to be met:

-- `run-viga` wrapper and target `.fasta` should be both in the current working directory
+- `run-viga` wrapper, `modifiers.txt` target `.fasta` or any other input file should be both in the current working directory.

-- VIGA output has to be generated in the same working directory
+- VIGA output has to be generated in the same working directory.

 - Blast and Diamond perform correctly when multithreaded (option `--cpu` in VIGA), but Hmmer does not.
 Hmmer perfomes better with a high-memory single node.